markscanlonucd/ChatGPT-for-Digital-Forensics/README.md

 This repository provides a set of examples that demonstrate the potential risks and benefits of ChatGPT in the field of digital forensics.

 The examples were created for a paper accepted at [DFRWS APAC 2023](https://dfrws.org/conferences/dfrws-apac-2023/) and will be published in the journal [Forensic Science International: Digital Investigation](https://www.sciencedirect.com/journal/forensic-science-international-digital-investigation).
+You can access a preprint of the paper [here](https://github.com/markscanlonucd/ChatGPT-for-Digital-Forensics/blob/main/paper_preprint.pdf).
 See below for information on how to cite.

 ## Paper Abstract